GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 -  Windows® 10

--  Ubuntu 18.04.3 LTS
+-  Ubuntu 18.04.3 LTS (Vulkan only)

--  Ubuntu 20.04.1 LTS
+-  Ubuntu 20.04.1 LTS (Vulkan only)

-Supported compute APIs, RDNA and GCN hardware, and operating systems
+Compute APIs, RDNA and GCN hardware, and operating systems
 --------------------------------------------------------------------

 **Supported APIs**